 Note: bCourse Online Postings and Hard Copy Handouts vary widely in length and complexity.
 Such materials will be converted according to the standard production and expedited production time frames set forth below for textbooks or course readers, whichever format is most similar.

 Standard Production Time*: Producing edited alt media for most textbooks (whether hard copy or posted to bCourses) takes ten (10) business days, and for most course readers (whether hard copy or posted to bCourse) takes seventeen (17) business days.

-Expedited Production (Rolling Basis)*: When a shorter turn-around time is needed to complete a required course assignment, you may opt to obtain portions of your textbook or course reader as needed on a "rolling basis", rather than at the end of the Standard Production Time.
-The Student Services Lead will prioritize your readings based off your course syllabus by identifying the date the assignment is due (if due date is not shown on syllabus, written documentation of due date from instructor is sufficient).
+Expedited Production (Rolling Basis)*: When a shorter turn-around time is needed to complete a required course assignment, the Student Services Lead can prioritize your readings based off your course syllabus by identifying the date the assignment is due (if due date is not shown on syllabus, written documentation of due date from instructor is sufficient).
 Starting within five business days of receiving your request, materials will be provided on a "rolling basis" 24 hours prior to each upcoming due date.
-Your textbook, course reader or other materials will be provided as soon as reasonable.
+The complete textbook, course reader or other materials will be provided as soon as reasonable.